rezacsedu/OncoNetExplainer/README.md

     @inproceedings{karim2019XAI,
-        title={OncoNetExplainer: Explainable Prediction of Cancer Types Based on Gene Expression Data}, author={Karim, Md Rezaul and Beyan Deniz and Decker, Stefan}, booktitle={The 19th annual IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2019)}, year={2019}
+        title={OncoNetExplainer: Explainable Prediction of Cancer Types Based on Gene Expression Data}, author={Karim, Md Rezaul and Cochez, Michael and Beyan, Oya and Decker, Stefan and Lange, Christoph}, booktitle={The 19th annual IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2019)}, year={2019}
     }